-Founded in 1969, community studies was a national pioneer in the field of experiential education, and its civic engagement model has been copied widely by other colleges and universities.
+Founded in 1969, community studies was a national pioneer in the field of experiential education, and its community-focused learning model has been copied widely by other colleges and universities.
 Community studies was also a pioneer in addressing principles of social justice, specifically inequities arising from race, class, and gender dynamics in society.

 The major offers students the opportunity to combine on- and off-campus learning.
 On campus, students complete topical courses and a core curriculum enabling them to identify, analyze, and help construct sites for social justice movements, nonprofit sector advocacy, public policy making, and social enterprise.
 Off campus, students spend six months participating in and analyzing the work of a social justice organization.
 This intensive immersion is a distinguishing feature of the community studies major.

 With the guidance of faculty and staff advisers, community studies students choose field placements related to the program’s areas of focus: health justice and economic justice.
 Past placements have included community health clinics, food justice organizations, immigrant rights centers, homeless resource and support groups, queer and transgender organizations, civil rights advocates, legal clinics, labor unions, HIV/AIDS organizations, and housing rights advocates: all pursuing a social justice mission.

 Study and Research Opportunities

 - The full time field study represents a significant opportunity for individual research on a social justice issue involving theory and practice.